College Radio Day 2019

-Welcome to the 7th annual College Radio Day!
-On Friday, October 6, hundreds of college radio stations will come together to celebrate the unique medium of college radio.
+Welcome to the 9th annual College Radio Day!
+On Friday, October 4, hundreds of college radio stations around the world will come together to celebrate the unique medium of college radio.

 Registration for this event is OPEN!